swappu/qa-technical-test-answer/README.md

 post product API

 ```
-This doesn't return any JSON object on success response.
+1. This doesn't return any JSON object on success response.
+2. Its taking negative numbers in product_price which is invalid
 ```

 delete product API